 Dr Adam Shakir is a Consultant ENT and Head & Neck Surgeon at Milton Keynes University Hospital NHS Foundation Trust and College Tutor at the Royal College of Physicians and Surgeons of Glasgow.

 - In September 2020, Dr Shakir joined Consultant Connect’s Referral Triage service, triaging referrals for trusts around the country.

 What is your feedback on the process itself, of reviewing referrals via the Consultant Connect service?

-“I found it straightforward and uncomplicated – best done on a laptop / desktop to allow good review of supporting documents.
+‘I found it straightforward and uncomplicated – best done on a laptop/desktop to allow a good review of supporting documents.

 The ability to change referral priority and reply with Advice & Guidance is helpful.

-It’s also good that supporting photographs can be reviewed in the system.”
+It’s also good that I can review supporting photographs in the system.’

 What impact on referrals have you seen?